bptlab/orion/Demonstration/Sepsis/README.md

 ## Main Page

 After uploading the event log, the user arrives at the main page to perform the data-preprocessing and analysis steps described in the paper.
 On the left hand side, a discovered process model is displayed.
-On the right hand side, a navigation bar is present, which give access to the featurees of orion.
+On the right hand side, a navigation bar is present, which give access to the features of orion.

 |![alt text](https://github.com/bptlab/orion/blob/master/Demonstration/Sepsis/Images/landing_page.PNG)|
 |:--:|